-- Great interview skills.
+Great interview skills.
 The host was able to create a conversation with the expert guest instead of a question and answer interview.
-She inserted her own stories that related to the guest answers, so I could visualize the message the guest was conveying.
-Eventually it even encouraged the guest to share more stories instead of concepts.
+She inserted her own stories that related to the guest's answers, so I could visualize the message the guest was conveying.
+Eventually, it even encouraged the guest to share more stories instead of concepts.

 Ways to Improve:

 The audio sounds like the gain is too high.
 The host and the theme voice sound like they are stretching the capabilities of the mics being used.
 This can easily be corrected by lowering the gain and normalizing the audio in post-production.

 I’m not a big fan of the Announcer Voice Intro.
 It is the common announcer voice that too many podcasts use for their theme intro.
 We never know who that person is, the voice is never re-introduced in the show, unless they double down and have the same announcer do the Outro.
 It’s a trite crossover from radio that needs to end, because it makes a great podcast like Raising Your Paws sound old-fashioned and outdated.

 I love the tease of topics right up front at the beginning of the show.
 The show also feels very positive and happy, which is important to make the audience feel confident and comfortable.